maxwellE/RubyQuiz/README.md

 What is this?
 ---------------
 This repository contains some of my solutions for the RubyQuiz problem set.
 I hope that someday my solutions may help someone learn Ruby.
 I do not claim these solutions to be complete and/or perfect, but they should be in the ballpark.
-I am also adding problems I have encountered during interviews for various software companies.
 Feel free to look over my solutions!
-There are also solutions to some interview problems on my [BitBucket account](https://bitbucket.org/maxwellE).
+There are also solutions to some other problems on my [BitBucket account](https://bitbucket.org/maxwellE).